Rural road in Kenya

 Kenya and Senegal: Cooperation in action Improved cooking technologies help protect the climate

-In Kenya and Senegal, many people use open fires to do their daily cooking.
+In Kenya and Senegal, many people still use open fires to do their daily cooking.
 These fires are fuelled by wood or other biomass.
-This generates substantial greenhouse gas emissions and contributes in some areas to deforestation.
-Moreover, the smoke represents a health hazard.
+This generates substantial greenhouse gas emissions, contributes to deforestation and represents a health hazard – especially for women and children.
+The German Development Ministry (BMZ) therefore supports the use of efficient cooking technologies.

-A project financed jointly by the German Federal Ministry for Economic Cooperation and Development (BMZ), the Green Climate Fund (GCF) and partner governments is deploying improved stoves to reduce the carbon footprint of cooking and improve the living conditions of women in particular.
+A project run jointly by the Governments of Kenya and Senegal, the BMZ and the Green Climate Fund (GCF) is deploying improved low-emission stoves to reduce the carbon footprint of cooking and improve the living conditions of many people, especially women.

 Women producers of ceramic inserts based in the Kaolack region of Senegal.